×

 State law normally restricts communities from increasing the overall property tax levy by more than 2% or the rate of inflation, whichever is lower.
 However, communities can override the tax cap when needed by passing a local law or resolution.
 To pass, the law needs to have at least 60% support from the board, which in Wilmington, meant at least three of the five board members needed to vote yes.

-The law passed with Supervisor Favor Smith and board members Tina Terry Preston and Darin Forbes voting yes and board members Tim Follos and Laura Dreissigacker Hooker voting no. Follos said he agreed that the town would need to go above the 2% increase, but that he wanted to see the town whittle down the amount required from the tax levy first.
+The law passed with Supervisor Favor Smith and board members Tina Terry Preston and Darin Forbes voting yes and board members Tim Follos and Laura Dreissigacker Hooker voting no. During the meeting, Follos said he wanted to see the town whittle down the amount required from the tax levy.
+He later clarified that he believed the town would be able to reduce the tax levy to stay within the limit.

 “I feel that bypassing the tax cap should be more of a last-ditch thing,” Follos said during the special meeting.